-How much does a divorce lawyer cost in Edmonton?
+How much does a divorce lawyer cost in Alberta?

 This is probably the number one question that we get asked.